Together, we’re working to overcome hunger.

 Because no one should go hungry — no matter where we live, where we're from, who we love, or the color of our skin.

 We work every day to provide food to people in need while advancing long-term solutions to end hunger in our communities.
-For 45 years, the Food Bank and our Branch locations have served as the central hub of a network that has grown to 700+ partner programs across a 34-county region — including no-cost food markets, pantries, meal sites, and a host of initiatives serving children, adults and seniors.
-Together, we’re working to overcome hunger and create an environment where everyone in North Carolina can thrive.
-(Pictured left to right: Founding Executive Director Barbara Oates in 1982 >> longtime CEO Peter Werbicki in 2018 >> Food Bank President & CEO Amy Beros in 2025.)
+For 45 years, the Food Bank has served as the central hub of a hunger relief network that has grown to 700+ partner programs across a 34-county region — including no-cost food markets, pantries, meal sites, and a host of initiatives serving children, adults and seniors.

 At the Food Bank, we envision a future where no one goes hungry.

 We know that hunger is more than a single empty stomach or individual experience.
 Hunger is a community-wide symptom of not having enough — not having enough nutritious food, enough income, enough voice in the decisions that impact us.
-It’s a symptom of barriers to employment, education, housing and healthcare
+It’s a symptom of barriers to employment, education, housing, and healthcare

 We all experience the effects of hunger in our communities.
 And together we can build a future where everyone has access to the food and essential resources we need to thrive.
 Where every voice matters.
 Where we all share responsibility for each other and our common good.

-We work systemically to achieve this vision through our network of 700+ no-cost markets, pantries, meal sites and delivery programs.
+We work systemically to achieve this vision through our network of 700+ no-cost markets, pantries, meal sites ,and delivery programs.

 It's our people and partners who make this work possible.